+There are explicit though somewhat horrendous formulas for the composition $H'H$ and the homotopy $\Sigma$.
+On the other hand, we only need to estimate the norm of the induced chain homotopy, so at this point will just observe that the matrix

-\end{proof} \begin{Remark} We shall refer to the starting maps $g$, $g'$, $h$, $h'$ and $\gs$ as the \emph{rebuilding maps}, and $H$, $H'$, $\gS$ as the \emph{rebuilt maps}.
-We will often be inductively going through this rebuilding procedure, in which case the rebuilt maps will become the next stage's rebuilding maps (along with new maps $g$ and $g'$ from a new pair $(F,E)$). \end{Remark}
+gives a chain homotopy $\gS$ between $H'H$ and the identity (which the reader can easily verify). \end{proof} \begin{Remark} We shall refer to the starting maps $g$, $g'$, $h$, $h'$ and $\gs$ as the \emph{rebuilding maps}, and $H$, $H'$, $\gS$ as the \emph{rebuilt maps}.
+We will often be inductively going through this rebuilding procedure, in which case the rebuilt maps will become the next stage's rebuilding maps (along with new maps $g$ and $g'$ from a new pair $(F,E)$.) \end{Remark}